Car safety and specialist equipment for children with a learning disability

 - There are locking covers you can fit to the seat-belt buckle to stop the child from being able to undo the belt, or you can get a full harness with a locking buckle.
 Mostly, these work by simply needing strength and dexterity to open but there are some with magnetic or mechanical keys if your child is particularly strong or ingenious.

-- You can find out more about the available specialist child harnesses, with information about features, prices and suppliers, by opening the Rica specialist harness table (PDF) on the right.
+- You can find out more about the available specialist child harnesses, with information about features, prices and suppliers, in our specialist harness table (PDF).

 - When using any seat belt locking device or harness, you MUST carry a seat belt cutter in the vehicle and have window stickers in place to show where you keep it - to be used in the event of an emergency.